HDR Confirmation of Candidature Procedure

 1.6 Six weeks before the seminar, the Candidate must provide each member of their Candidature Committee, material from clause 1.3.1 so that it can be sent to an expert reviewer.

-1.7 The Primary Advisor must review, and must obtain an independent expert review of the written proposal component of the Planning the Research subject RD7001/RM7001 using COC-FORM-01.
+1.8 For doctoral candidates only, the Primary Advisor must also obtain an expert review of the written proposal.
 The expert reviewer must be external to JCU.
 An “expert” in this case is defined as a person who has at a minimum, published in the area of the proposed research.
 A link to the expert reviewer’s research profile should be provided to the Candidature Committee and ADRE.

-1.8 The Candidate must revise their proposal in accordance with the expert review, and record the amendments on COC-FORM-01.
+1.9 The Candidate must revise their proposal in accordance with the review(s), and record the amendments on COC-FORM-01.

 1.9 At least one week before the seminar the Candidate must provide to the Responsible Academic Officer their revised proposal (COC-FORM-01), and the other written items listed in 1.3 unless the Advisory Panel and that Candidate have agreed that the Candidate will not attempt to finalise RD7002/RM7002 concurrently with RD/RM 7001.